<- Back to research

 Humanoid tactile datasets should be judged by synchronization and task diversity.
 A dataset with many frames but weak action alignment may be less useful than a smaller dataset with precise timing and clear contact events.
 Contact-rich manipulation depends on event order.

-This source also highlights why robot skin pages need dataset language.
-A skin that covers a humanoid hand is only a starting point.
-The site should ask how data is recorded, aligned, labeled, replayed, and converted into policy training.
+This source also highlights why full-hand coverage is only a starting point.
+Evaluation must show how data is recorded, aligned, labeled, replayed, and converted into policy training.

 Evaluation checklist